You’ve been asking for my staying at home daily routine.

 1 – 3 pm: School and littles

 And then it’s back for the second half of school.
-I use the afternoon for math and the extra-curricular (art, gym, or music).
+I use the afternoon for math and the extra-curricular art, gym, or music lessons for which I recommend this violin cases buying guide.

 During this time, I also sip on my best lemonade ever drink.
 It includes: